-Step 5: Self-Discharge Test - Voltage for each cell is checked after they have been stored for one week to ensure that voltage has not dropped past a certain threshold.
+Step 5: Self-Discharge Test - The voltage for each cell is checked after they have been stored for one week to ensure that voltage has not dropped past a certain threshold.
 If any voltage drop above .1v is detected after one week, the cell should be discarded.

 Step 6: Capacity Testing - Cells should be capacity tested and labeled to ensure that they can store the correct amount of energy.
-Any cell that falls below 90% of original manufacturer capacity should be discarded.
-Some people go lower depends on your needs.
+Any cell that falls below 90% of the original manufacturer capacity should be discarded.
+Some people go lower depending on your needs.